shaleenb/santander-mlops/README.md

 - [ ] Use monitoring metrics to trigger retraining and deployment of the model
 - [ ] Add API authentication
 - [ ] Store model binary in a cloud storage bucket and load it from there
+- [ ] Use poetry for dependency management

 ## Notes